haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/setup-notifications.md

 1. Locate the `.magento.env.yaml.sample` file in your project root and rename it `.magento.env.yaml`.
 The code in this file is commented out by default.
 1. Remove the code comments and add your messaging system settings, including preferred notification [log level](#log-levels).

-    For example, to configure both Slack _and_ email configurations, use the following:
+    例如， to configure both Slack _and_ email configurations, use the following:

     ```yaml
     log: